 - Library services are needed within reach of all towns, villages and communities.
-Establishing a library in Nkowankowa and in each of the municipal clusters would be a practical way of ensuring accessible library services to all. - The estimated cost of building and furnishing a proper library with sufficient books and study space is 8 million rands.
+Establishing a library in Nkowankowa and in each of the municipal clusters would be a practical way of ensuring accessible library services to all.
+The Runnymede and Lesedi cluster areas do not yet have libraries.
+The next library to be built will be in Runnymede, followed by Lesedi. - The estimated cost of building and furnishing a proper library with sufficient books and study space is 8 million rands.
 In order to function optimally, and to open for extended library hours, including Saturdays, each library would need a staff complement of 6, including 2 librarians and 4 library assistants.
 Operational costs would be an estimated two million rands per new library per year.